 Use of University Name, Seal, and Marks

 The university's name, its seal, the interlocking CU, the wordmark, and the CU buffalo logo are among the words and symbols that are trademarked by the university and protected by law.
-Use of trademarks must comply with the CU-Boulder Web Identity Standards and the CU Licensing Policy and Student Guide for Using the Trademarks.
+Use of trademarks must comply with the CU-Boulder Brand Standards for Websites and the CU Licensing Policy and Student Guide for Using the Trademarks.

 In compliance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and university non-discrimination policies, all websites to the extent feasible, must be made accessible to people with disabilities.
 If it is not feasible, alternative methods must be made available to complete the same tasks.
-See Creating Accessible Pages and the Web Identity Standards for campus guidelines concerning accessibility.
+See Creating Accessible Pages and the Brand Standards for Websites for campus guidelines concerning accessibility.

 Links from a University of Colorado at Boulder page to any non-university site must not imply university endorsement of the site's products or services.